MikeTheReader/advent-of-code-2019/src/day-10/README.md

 ## Implementation - Intermission

 So, working through this problem, I've realized that I've created logic around a grid multiple times.
 I'm going to take a few and implement a good Grid class that allows easy modification and intuitive referencing of the X, Y coordinates.
 Be back in a bit.

+# Part 2

+Initial thoughts are determine which stations are visible during each rotation (since we already have the logic for that) and then take that map and determine the order that the asteroids would be destoryed.
+Remove those from the original map, and go again, keeping a counter as you go.

+## Unit tests

+Going to start unit tests by using the smaller maps with the incremental steps, since I think that's going tobe the challenge in this one (getting the correct order).
+Might make sense to just return an array of asteroids in order instead of a count.